 Terri Theisen is the founder and principal consultant of Theisen Consulting LLC.
-With more than 30 years of executive leadership and organizational development experience, Terri is proud to lead Theisen Consulting into its fourteenth year in the fall of 2014.
+She has more than 30 years of executive leadership and consulting experience in the nonprofit sector.

 Theisen Consulting is a national management consulting firm providing strategic counsel to nonprofit organizations, grantmaking foundations, coalitions and collaboratives, corporate civic engagement programs, and government agencies throughout the United States.
 Theisen Consulting has expertise in strategic and tactical planning, group facilitation and decision-making, board development and effectiveness, capitalization of nonprofit organizations, and organizational development.
 Theisen Consulting provides services in planning, board development, management, governance, executive search, executive coaching, and civic engagement.
 Practice concentrations include public health, education, human services, arts and culture, and nonprofit management.

 Prior to founding Theisen Consulting, Terri spent more than twenty years as a nonprofit staff leader.
 She served as CEO of a regional nonprofit; as vice president of two large national nonprofits where she had responsibility for the field operation of more than 30 affiliates; and as an internal management consultant in a large national nonprofit organization.
 Throughout her career, she held various staff positions in program management, public policy, senior leadership, and operations.